joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ]
 ```

-This endpoint can be read without any authentication just like a typical list of blog posts does not require authentication.
-If you want to take an action that requires an account and maybe certain privileges - deleting a post, editing a user, etc. - then you would need to authenticate (details below).
+This endpoint can be accessed without any authentication, just like a typical list of blog posts does not require authentication.
+If you want to take an action that requires an account along certain privileges, like deleting a post, editing a user, or similar, then you would need to authenticate (details below).

-In this post, we're going to leave the default authentication method functional and add the ability to also use Auth0-generated access tokens for endpoints that require an account and certain capabilities.

-## WP REST API Authentication
+### Authentication

 The built-in authentication method for this API uses cookies.
 When you log into WordPress, a cookie called `wordpress_logged_in_RANDOM` is set.
 If you call the REST API from the front-end of the site, that cookie is included in the call and now you're able to take the same actions you would be able to using `wp-admin`.